goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 It's a function that returns a trigger.

 They only run on data modification.
-They run immediatly after they has been triggered.
+They run immediately after they have been triggered.
 You can delay them at the end of a transaction with the `DEFERRED` option.

-There are 2 kind of triggers: `BEFORE & AFTER`.
+There are 2 kinds of triggers: `BEFORE & AFTER`.

 - `tstzrange`: timestamp with timezone

 A `SQL View` is **just** an SQL statement.
-Here some good use cases:
+Here are some good use cases:

 - Showing subset of data
 - As a security tool